Indigenous Strategic Plan

 Background on Indigenous Stragetic Plan

-On January 23 and 24th 2013, Western’s Aboriginal Education and Employment Council (AEEC), the Office of the Vice Provost (Academic Programs and Students) including Indigenous Services, the Faculty of Social Science including First Nations Studies Program and the Indigenous Health and Wellbeing Initiative (IHWI) collaborated to engage internal and external stakeholders in three interconnected areas:
+On January 23 and24th 2013, Western’s Aboriginal Education and Employment Council (AEECC), the Office of the Vice Provost (Academic Programs and Students) including the Indigenous Student Centre, the Faculty of Social Science including Indigenous Studies Program and the Indigenous Health and Wellbeing Initiative (IHWII) collaborated to engage internal and external stakeholders in three interconnected areas:

 On June 2nd 2015, the Truth and Reconciliation Commission (TRC) of Canada presented 94 recommendations as part of an executive summary of its final report including specific actions to redress what took place in Canada’s residential schools.
-The recommendations address a wide range of areas including education at the primary, secondary and postsecondary levels, child welfare, justice and corrections, and much more.
-For more information, please visit TRC website.https://nctr.ca/assets/reports/Calls_to_Action_English2.pdf
+The recommendations address a wide range of areas including education at the primary, secondary and post-secondary levels, child welfare, justice and corrections, and much more.
+For more information, please visit the TRC website.